 Drinking heavily on a regular basis almost always causes some kind of liver damage.
 How much and how long you drink will affect the extent of damage with your chances of developing cirrhosis increasing as your drinking is prolonged and increased.

 Can cirrhosis be reversed if you stop drinking alcohol?

 The sooner you reduce your alcohol intake the more chances you will have of reversing the damage caused by cirrhosis.
 Even if you have developed more severe symptoms, stopping drinking

 What is the treatment for alcohol related cirrhosis?

 The best treatment for cirrhosis of the liver which has been caused by alcohol is to stop drinking.
-Making healthy lifestyle choices such as losing weight, a good diet and plenty of exercise can also help to relieve the symptoms.
-For really severe cases, you will not be considered for a liver transplant unless you have been alcohol free for at least 3 months.
+Making healthy lifestyle choices such as losing weight, a good diet and plenty of exercises can also help to relieve the symptoms.
+For really severe cases, you will not be considered for a liver transplant unless you have been alcohol-free for at least 3 months.